RWS/studio-api-docs/apiconcepts/translationmemory/setting_up_the_import_project.md

 > [!NOTE]
 >
 > We require the XML API to retrieve information from the *.tmx files, i.e. the source and the target language locale.

-> [!NOTE]
->
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.

 See Also
 -----------